This article has been published in partnership with ThinkHR.

 Question: Our company is considering adopting a paid family leave program for employees.
 I think I read something indicating paid family leave was addressed in the tax bill that passed late last year.
 Is that true?

 Answer: First of all, kudos to you.
-Paid family and medical leave policies are a great benefit for employers to
+Paid family and medical leave policies are a great benefit for employers to adopt to stay competitive in the current market and have become a necessity in the several states that have adopted paid family leave laws or regulations.

 To answer your question, you are correct.
 The federal Tax Cuts and Jobs Act enacted in late 2017 creates § 45S of the IRS Code to provide certain employers a tax credit for offering paid family and medical leave to employees.
 To be eligible for the credit, the employer’s paid family and medical leave policy must: